 - Combine all pie filling ingredients (except for butter) in a large bowl and mix gently to combine.

-- Roll out top and bottom crust between two sheets of waxed paper.
+- Prepare pie crust.
+Roll out top and bottom crust between two sheets of waxed paper.
 Place bottom crust into 9" pie plate.

 - Mound filling into bottom pie crust.
 Add dots of butter evenly over pie filling.

-- Brush with milk and sprinkle with granulated sugar (for a sugary crust) OR brush with a mixture of 1 egg yolk +1 tsp. water (for a shiny golden crust).
+- Brush with milk, water, or vodka and sprinkle with granulated sugar (for a sugary crust) OR brush with a mixture of 1 egg yolk +1 tsp. water (for a shiny golden crust).

-- Add several slashes in the top crust.
-Protect the crust with aluminum foil around the edges.
+- Protect the crust with aluminum foil around the edges.

 - Bake at 425 degrees for 30 minutes.
 Remove the aluminum foil from the crust and continue baking another 10-15 minutes until the crust is browned and the pie filling is bubbly.

-- Let it cool down.
+- Let pie cool completely before slicing.
 Serve with vanilla ice cream or whipped cream.

 Nutrition